MilanBrock/base-node-api/README.md

 ```
 Update the .env file:
 Add your database configuration details (username, password, database name) to the .env file.
+Remember to also add your OpenAI API key in the case OpenAI calls are requested.

 ## Starting the Application